dimagi/commcare-hq/corehq/apps/es/REINDEX_PROCESS.md

             This command will display the document counts for both the primary and secondary indices for a given index.
 If the doc count matches between the two and there are no errors in the reindex logs, then reindexing is complete for that index.

-            Please note that for high frequecy indices like case_search, cases, and forms the counts may not match perfectly.
+            Please note that for high frequency indices like case_search, cases, and forms the counts may not match perfectly.
 In such cases, ensure the difference in counts is small (within one hundred) and there are no errors in reindex logs.

     3. After the index has been reindexed, for every index cname, run the following commands to cleanup tombstones and set the correct replica count for the newly created index.
         ```